EolnMsuk/SkipCord-2/README.md

 - **VC Join/Leave Logging & Welcome Messages**:
   - Logs when users join or leave the Streaming VC with timestamps.
-  - Sends a welcome message (and a DM with rules) when a new member joins the server.
+  - Sends a welcome message (and a DM with rules) when a new member joins the server or VC for first time.

 ![1](https://github.com/user-attachments/assets/cd5a5677-8ab5-410d-bfc5-aacd0aeec2e7)